-It’s all leading researchers to explore how the newly discovered and embedded emotional play-and-reward systems in our brainstems may be engaged in the fundamental impulses and conscious feelings that help us enjoy simply being alive.
+It's all leading researchers to explore how the newly discovered and embedded emotional play-and-reward systems in our brainstems may be engaged - or not - in the fundamental impulses and conscious feelings that help us enjoy simply being alive.

 Example 4b. - Poets' Finding: A Delight in Being 'Blessed by Doubt'

-A quarter of a century earlier, our much honored American poet Richard Wilbur (who is still turning out beautiful poems today in his early 90s) wrote a poem that managed to end up playfully stating much the same.
+A quarter of a century earlier, our much honored American poet Richard Wilbur (who is still turning out choice poems today in his early 90s) wrote a poem that managed to end up beautifully, and playfully, stating much the same.

-And it manages to do so with a calm and happy tone of delight — something not often to be so easily detected in the necessarily massive tables and complex algorithms of scientific labors.
+And it manages to do so with a calm and happy tone of delight - something not often to be sensed in the necessarily massive tables and complex algorithms of scientific labors.